 The Allcare website says the company is working to transfer patient records to nearby dental offices.
 Now, 2 days after the closure, patient records from offices in only one city have been fully transferred: Boardman, Ohio.
 The Allcare website says they’re also working on offices in Iowa, North Dakota and New Hampshire, as well as parts of Ohio and New York.

 According to several complaint forums, employees were told on Dec.
 17 that offices would be closed for the holidays and would reopen Jan.
 3. Employees said they had to scramble and notify patients of this sudden change, reassuring them that their appointments would be rescheduled for January.

 Former Allcare employees have been apologizing profusely on many online forums and trying to assure patients that they had no foreknowledge of the impending closure.
 Many said they were notified on New Year’s Eve, just 3 days before everything shut down.

-This sad situation has no doubt left people jobless, toothless and broke with little hope of compensation.
-Hopefully more will soon be revealed about the cause of this decision.
+Hopefully more information will soon be revealed about the cause of this decision.
 Until then, Allcare patients with dental emergencies should visit another local dentist or go to the emergency room.